Top Tips for Holiday Safety

 Shepherd Center Director of Injury Prevention and Education

-4) If you are on vacation in a tropical paradise, always go into the water feet first.
+4) If you are on vacation in a tropical paradise, always enter water feet first.
 Never dive!

 5) If sledding or snow tubing is on your holiday agenda, remember to sled feet first.
 Breaking a leg is far better than hitting your head.